Blog

 Red Bank, NJ 07701

-This relocation strengthens internal collaboration, expands resources, and ensures the firm continues to deliver the responsive, high quality service clients rely on.
-The new, modernized space offers increased capacity and improved efficiencies, enabling Smolin to better support evolving client needs across the region.
+This relocation strengthens collaboration, expands resources, and ensures the firm continues to deliver the responsive, high quality service clients rely on.
+The new, modernized space offers increased capacity and improved efficiencies, enabling Smolin to better support our client needs across the region.

 “As our firm grows, it is essential that our teams are positioned to collaborate effectively and have access to the tools and environment necessary to support our clients,” said Paul Fried, CPA, CEO.
 “This move reflects our long-term commitment to delivering exceptional service and enhancing the client experience.”

-Smolin is excited to welcome clients to the new office and looks forward to hosting them in a space designed to support stronger relationships and an elevated client experience.
+Smolin is excited to welcome clients to the new office.
 Clients with questions regarding the move are encouraged to contact their Smolin advisor directly.

 New Trump Accounts – What You Need to Know